RajatJangra2653/dp-420-cosmos-db-dev/instructions/23-index-optimization.md

 In this lab, you will complete the following tasks:
 - Task 1: Prepare your development environment.
-- Task 2: Create an Azure Cosmos DB SQL API account.
+- Task 2: Create an Azure Cosmos DB NoSQL API account.
 - Task 3: Run the test .NET application using the default indexing policy.
 - Task 4: Update the indexing policy and rerun the .NET application.

 ### Estimated Timing: 60 minutes

-## Exercise 1: Optimize an Azure Cosmos DB SQL API container's indexing policy for write operations

 ### Task 1: Prepare your development environment